mofe-stack/PeerConf/README.md

-one pkl file for every question which is written to `OUT_DIR`. each file holds every trace's full text, its confidence over time, all the probes, and the final vote with seven different voting methods that deepconf use. for both methods we use the lowest group confidence (min_window_weighted) which is the same voting method that deepconf online use.
+one pkl file for every question which is written to `OUT_DIR`. each file holds every trace's full text, its confidence over time, all the probes, and the final vote with seven different voting methods that deepconf use. for both methods the confidence-weighed vote uses the lowest group confidence (min_window_weighted) which is the same voting method that deepconf online uses.

 if a question's pkl is already in `OUT_DIR` it gets skipped so in order to redo a question you have to delete its pkl first.